x3me/netbox-geo-map/README.md

-# CREATE A FOLDER CALLED PLUGINS IN ~/netbox-docker/
-# COPY THE CONTENTS HERE TO ~/netbox-docker/plugins/
+# Create a folder called plugins in: ~/netbox-docker/
+# Copy the contents here to: ~/netbox-docker/plugins/
-# CREATE DOCKERFILE-PLUGINS IN ~/netbox-docker/
+# Create Dockerfile-Plugins in: ~/netbox-docker/

 # DOCKERFILE-PLUGINS:

 FROM netboxcommunity/netbox:latest

-# repeat the last line for every plugin you want to load editable and customize the path
-COPY ./plugins /plugins
+// repeat the last line for every plugin you want to load editable and customize the path COPY ./plugins /plugins
 RUN /opt/netbox/venv/bin/pip install --editable /plugins/plug-in- #pip install --editable /plugins/plug-in-name on macs (????)

-# EDIT THE DOCKER-COMPOSE.TEST.OVERRIDE.YML FILE IN ~/netbox-docker/
+# Edit the docker-compose.test.override.yml file in: ~/netbox-docker/

 version: '3.4'
 services: